 One of the primary functions of RainHand Books is to help promote the work of new, self-published, and/or independent authors.
 If you've written a work of original fiction and are interested in having it reviewed by RainHand, this page explains the relatively simple application process.
 Let me start by saying thank you for choosing RainHand!
 I hope we can enter into a successful partnership to promote your work.

 To submit a work to RainHand, you can contact me via any of the social media link buttons on the left sidebar of this page.
 Conversely, you can send an email to RainHand Books.
+I strongly recommend the use of either the aforementioned email or a direct message on goodreads, as these are the platforms I check most frequently.
 Please include the following in your message:

 - Your contact information.

 - A brief synopsis of your work.
 (This need not be excessively complicated.
 Just give me some idea what kind of story I'm going to be reading.
 Something like 'an adventure story featuring a down-on-her-luck girl who gets swept up in a web of intrigue in a cyberpunk city of the future' will do.)

 - A little bit about yourself.
 (You don't have to say much - if you want to keep it just to your previous writing credits, that's fine.
 But the more you share with me, the more I can share about you for your review.
 I would like a link to your author 'presence' online if you have one, in otherwords, where others would go to purchase or write their own product reviews of your book.
 Goodreads, Amazon, and so forth for example.)

 - A copy of your work.
 (Because I need to be able to read it, of course! .epub is my preferred format, but I can work with you on .pdf, .mobi, and so forth.
 You don't have to include this in your initial communication if you're just testing my interest.
 We can work it out later.)